Per IRS Publication 17 Your Federal Income Tax (For Individuals), on page 22:

 If you choose married filing separately as your filing status, the following special rules apply.
 Because of these special rules, you usually pay more tax on a separate return than if you use another filing status you qualify for.

-- Your tax rate generally is higher than on a joint return.
+- Your tax rate is generally higher than on a joint return.

 - Your exemption amount for figuring the alternative minimum tax is half that allowed on a joint return.